 Free Printable Twas the Night Before Christmas Words

+Can you believe there is drama surrounding โTwas the Night Before Christmasโ?
+Get ready for a fun bit of trivia!
 When the poem was originally published in 1823, it was done anonymously.
-It wasn’t until over 20 years later that Clement C. Moore officially claimed ownership by including it in his collection titled Poems.
+It wasnโt until over 20 years later that Clement C. Moore officially claimed ownership by including it in his collection titled Poems.

 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.